 Review the current ratio over several reporting periods.
 This comparison of current assets to current liabilities should be about the same over time, unless the entity has altered its policies related to accounts receivable, inventory, or accounts payable.
 This is a form of ratio analysis.

 Compare the ending balances in the compensation expense account for several years.
 This amount should rise somewhat with inflation.
-If not, there is a chance that fraudulent payments are being made to fake employees through the payroll system.
+Unusual spikes may indicate that fraudulent payments are being made to fake employees through the payroll system.
 This is a form of trend analysis.

 Examine a trend line of bad debt expenses.
 This amount should vary in relation to sales.
 If not, management may not be correctly recognizing bad debts in a timely manner.
 This is a form of trend analysis.